Suspected gas attack in Syria reportedly kills dozens

 At first, people were unaware it was a gas attack, Abdullah said.
 People who rushed to help others were also overtaken by the gas.
 These included several White Helmets, who had to be rescued by others from the group, also known as the Syrian Civil Defense.

-Several people were injured later Tuesday when an airstrike hit near a hospital in Khan Sheikhoun, where victims from the earlier apparent gas attack were being treated, the Aleppo Media Center reported.
+Earlier, state-run media had reported an explosion at a rebel “poison gas factory.”

-The nature of the substance has not been officially confirmed, and it is unclear if the planes involved were Syrian.
+The nature of the substance used in the attack has not been officially confirmed, and it is unclear whether the planes involved were Syrian.

 The Russian Defense Ministry said none of their jets carried out airstrikes Tuesday in the area of Khan Sheikhou, according to a ministry statement carried by state-run news agency Tass.